 We eat a lot of salads in our house, but it seems like we are always reaching for the same old ingredients.
 Last week I was craving a large bowl of leafy greens, but unfortunately the lettuce in our fridge had gone bad.
-We still had a whole lot of other green “things,” so I decided to throw together this salad, using celery and cilantro as the base.
+We still had a whole lot of other green “things,” so I decided to throw together this Thai Celery Salad, using celery and cilantro as the base.

 Given my low spice tolerance, I typically wouldn’t have even added the chili, but I had half of one sitting at the bottom of my fridge so I just thought, “to heck with it!”
 Surprisingly, I was able to tolerate it, and it really enhanced the flavors!